akamai/pallas/README.md

 the Assigned Copyrights provided by applicable law of any jurisdiction, by international treaties and conventions and otherwise throughout the world.
 ```

-## Changelog

-### v0.3

-* Athena and Query classes available from the top-level module (useful for type hints).
-* AthenaQueryError from the top-level module.
-* Fix: SELECT queries cached only when uppercase.
-* Fix: Queries not killed on KeyboardInterrupt.

-### v0.2

-* Cache SELECT statements only (starting with SELECT or WITH).
-* Preserve empty lines in the middle of normalized queries.

-### v0.1

-* Initial release.